MrLeebo/MrLeebo/sh!t-my-kids-say.md

 - 4yo L
   > But how am I going to make a pinky promise?
+- Me
+  > You could use your other finger.
+- 4yo L
   > It's called a pinky promise.
 Not a finger promise.

 # Autocannibalism